Some arithmetic aspects of polynomial maps: Introduction

-By ``Lefschetz principle'' (cf.\cite[Lemma 1.1.14]{poly0}) it is sufficient to consider the case $R = \mathbb{C}$.
-In \cite{poly1} Bass, Connell and Wright showed that, to prove the above conjecture, it is enough to prove it for maps in the form $F = X + H$ where $H$ is homogeneous and of degree $3$ with $JH$ nilpotent.
-A refinement, due to Essen-Bondt, ensures that it is in fact sufficient to consider maps in the form $F = X + H$ with $H = (H_{1},...,H_{n})$ homogeneous, $deg(H) = 3$ and $JH$ nilpotent and \textbf{symmetric}.
+In \cite{poly1}, H. Bass, E. H. Connell, and D. Wright showed that to prove the Jacobian Conjecture it is enough to prove it for endomorphism in the form $\psi = X + H = (x_1+h_1,\ldots,x_n+h_n)$, where $h_i$ is homogeneous of degree $3$ for every $i$ with the Jacobian matrix of $H = (h_1,\ldots, h_n)$ nilpotent.
+A refinement, due to Essen-Bondt, ensures that it is sufficient to consider maps in the form $F = X + H$ with $H = (h_{1},\ldots,h_{n})$ homogeneous, $\deg(H) = 3$ with $H$ having jacobian matrix nilpotent \textbf{symmetric} (see \cite[Theorem 1.1]{de2005reduction}).